Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Access to water is a determining factor

-Sometimes, the water supply network is destroyed in conflicts, or it is even the target of deliberate attacks by combatants who do not respect international humanitarian law.
-In other cases, people are displaced by a complex emergency to areas where access to water is not guaranteed.
-This threatens the survival of families for many reasons, including the increased risk of infections.
+On occasion, water supply networks are destroyed in conflicts, or even become the target of deliberate attacks by combatants who do not respect international humanitarian law.
+In other cases, the population is displaced by a complex emergency to places where access to water is not guaranteed.
+This threatens the survival of families for many reasons, among which is the increased risk of infection.

 This is sometimes achieved by rehabilitating the supply network infrastructure.
-In other cases, however, water must be distributed by tanker trucks, along with tanks or jerricans for storage and jugs or buckets for transport and use.
+In other cases, water must be distributed by tanker trucks, along with tanks or jerricans for storage and jugs or buckets for transport and use.
 Drinking water must also be treated at the network level, at the point of access, or at the point of use.
-There are different ways of doing this (Sphere, 2017)Sphere Association.
-(2017).
-Water supply, sanitation and hygiene promotion.
-In The Sphere handbook: Humanitarian charter and minimum standards in humanitarian response. https://handbook.spherestandards.org/en/sphere/#ch006.
+There are different ways of doing this (Sphere Association, 2017).

 Adequate sanitation is necessary for maintaining hygiene

 Sanitation encompasses the proper management and disposal of waste, wastewater or contaminated water, and solid waste.
-It is essential for maintaining the hygiene of the environment and the places where people live their lives (Sphere, 2017)Sphere Association.
-(2017).
-Water supply, sanitation and hygiene promotion.
-In The Sphere handbook: Humanitarian charter and minimum standards in humanitarian response. https://handbook.spherestandards.org/en/sphere/#ch006.
+It is essential for maintaining the hygiene of the environment and the places where people live their lives (Sphere Association, 2017).

-For the correct disposal of human excreta, the Sphere standards propose that, in rapid emergency response, a minimum of 1 communal toilet per 50 people should be established.
+For the correct disposal of human excreta, the Sphere standards propose that, in rapid emergency response, a minimum of 1 communal latrine per 50 people be established.
 As soon as possible, this should be increased to 1 per 20 people.
-Toilets must be located in safe and well-lit areas, segregated by sex and at least 50 metres from dwellings.
-They must also have water available to facilitate cleaning and hand hygiene, be adapted to allow proper menstrual hygiene, and be installed in a way that does not pose a risk of contaminating water sources.
-To account for the needs of all people, there must be at least 1 per 250 people with improved accessibility.
-Once installed, it is also necessary to ensure their maintenance and management, including, for example, periodic sludge emptying (desludging).
+Latrines must be located in safe and well-lit areas, segregated by sex and at least 50 metres from dwellings.
+They must also have water available to facilitate cleaning and hand hygiene, be adapted to allow proper menstrual hygiene, and be installed in such a way that they do not pose a risk of contaminating water sources.
+To take into account the needs of all people, there must be at least 1 per 250 people with improved accessibility.
+Once installed, it is also necessary to ensure their maintenance and management, including, for example, periodic sludge emptying (dislodging).

 Community mobilisation and hygiene promotion

-Hygiene promotion is also necessary to ensure that all people are aware of the risks associated with poor hygiene (GTFCC, 2024b)Global Task Force on Cholera Control.
-(2024).
-Guidance for integrating community engagement into national cholera plans. https://www.gtfcc.org/wp-content/uploads/2024/12/gtfcc-guidance-on-integrating-community-engagement-in-national-cholera-plans.pdf.
+Hygiene promotion is also necessary to ensure that all people are aware of the risks associated with poor hygiene (GTFCC, 2024b).
 These actions must also help to promote the recommended practices and measures for reducing those risks.
 In addition, the distribution of hygiene items such as soap, containers, menstrual hygiene products and items for the hygiene of young children is required.
 These distributions should be followed by monitoring to ensure that the products are appropriate and distributed in sufficient quantities.
-In some cases, this need can be addressed through multipurpose cash transfers, where markets are functioning (Sphere, 2017)Sphere Association.
-(2017).
-Water supply, sanitation and hygiene promotion.
-In The Sphere handbook: Humanitarian charter and minimum standards in humanitarian response. https://handbook.spherestandards.org/en/sphere/#ch006.
+In some cases, this need can be addressed through multipurpose cash transfers, where markets are functioning (Sphere Association, 2017).

 Effective hygiene promotion requires a sound strategy of community mobilisation and health communication.
 This is not only important for addressing the key drivers of behaviour change.
 Community participation is necessary for the remaining water and sanitation actions to be effective.
 For example, families and communities should be consulted on the design of interventions and the location of water access points and communal latrines.
 It is also recommended to establish community committees with an active role in their management and cleaning.